mdn/content/files/en-us/web/api/namednodemap/removenameditem/index.md

 ### Parameters

 - `attrName`
-  - : the name of the attribute to remove from the map.
+  - : The name of the attribute to remove from the map.

 ### Return value